 I know there will be moments when it all falls apart.
 Summer holidays are always disastrous for writing in my world.
 There is never enough time to read in the lead-up to Christmas.
 But oh my goodness, the memories and fun I have!
 No regrets.
 And if I get to spend quality time with someone, I need to remind myself that real people are worth my time too (instead of mere characters in books).
 Interpersonal relationships bring joy in so many ways.
 If I can balance reading, writing, and relationships—WOW!
 Think of how happy I will be.

-What does your balance look like?
+What does your word flow balance look like?